Dan Cantor: New Party

 During Cantor's honeymoon in 1989 to Europe, the continent just saw a massive surge in support and electoral success for green politics, leading to his wife asking why there was no viable third party in the United States.
 Upon his return, the Liberal Party of New York endorsed Republican Rudy Giuliani for the 1993 New York City mayoral election, infuriating the leftist community activists in the city and Cantor initially sought to stage a hostile takeover of the Liberal party, but decided against it.
 Instead Cantor got into contact with Joel Rogers, a law professor at the University of Wisconsin, about the viability of third parties and what one would have to do to make their own.
 Since the 1970s leftists in America followed the teachings of Michael Harrington and Tom Hayden to vote for the Democratic party as the lesser of two evils and at the time of the Liberal party's endorsement of Giulinai, pressure groups such as the Democratic Leadership Council where pushing the Democratic party in a center-right direction, especially with the success of the pro-Business Clinton administration.
-All of this led to Cantor and Rodgers concocting a plan to use fusion voting in New York to create a leftist and progressive third party, not to stand on its own, but rather to offer alternative candidates in Democratic primaries in order to shift the Democrats in a leftist direction.
+All of this led to Cantor and Rodgers concocting a plan to use fusion voting in states that used the practice to create a leftist and progressive third party, not to stand on its own, but rather to offer alternative candidates in Democratic primaries in order to shift the Democrats in a leftist direction.

 The pair circulated a letter in local newspapers and raised $300,000 to found the New Party (NP) in 1992.
 The goal of the party was to challenge the constitutions of states where fusion voting was not legal in order to bring the practice nationwide.
 The party opened offices in Milwaukee, Little Rock, and Chicago.
 However, in 1997, the Eighth Circuit Court of Appeals unanimously struck down a NP effort to change the constitution of Minnesota to permit the practice, effectively killing the party.
 Cantor and Rodgers officially disbanded the NP in 1998, however, Cantor had moved from Ann Arbor to New York City in 1996, and was starting a family and was uninterested in moving again for his job.
 Instead Cantor worked to tap Jon Kest, ACORN's executive director, to run for Governor of New York in 1998.
 Cantor used every connection he gained in his lifetime of community activism to try and get Kest 50,000 votes to appear on the ballot for the next four years under New York State election laws and as such, founded the Working Families Party (WFP) in 1998.
 Although the party's eventual endorsed candidate, Democrat Peter Vallone Sr., was defeated, the new party garnered 51,325 votes and as such secured future ballot access.